 When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

-When I finally began to understand—really understand—that what I was experiencing in my marriage wasn’t just difficult but abuse, one of my deepest spiritual struggles came into sharp focus: “Why would God allow such clear blessings to flow through a marriage that was also causing so much harm?”
+Years ago when I finally began to understand—really understand—that what I was experiencing in my marriage wasn’t just difficult but abusive, one of my deepest spiritual struggles came into sharp focus: “Why would God allow such clear blessings to flow through a marriage that was also causing so much harm?”

 I saw miracles unfold through our family.
 Real ones.
 Life-changing ones.
-Most of them, it seemed, came in response to my husband’s prayers.
+Most of them, it seemed to me, came through my husband.
 He was the visible one—the one leading, moving our family from one mission post to the next.

 Why would God bless our family through the hands of someone who was hurting us?

-Why did God seem to work through him when we were suffering in secret?
+Why did God seem to work through him when we were suffering in silence?

 Why would God answer the prayers of a man who was choosing to abuse his family?